-Teen’s father to make statement after visit to Rome prison
+Teen’s family say it’s looking forward to truth coming out

-SAN FRANCISCO (AP) — The father of one of the two California teenagers held in the Rome slaying of a police officer is expected to make a statement Saturday night after returning from seeing his jailed son in Italy.
+SAN FRANCISCO (AP) — The family of one of the two California teenagers held in the slaying of an Italian police officer is looking “forward to the truth coming out and our son coming home,” an attorney for the family said Saturday.

-The family of Finnegan Elder, 19, said the father, Ethan Elder, planned to speak to reporters outside his San Francisco home.
+“We feel the public has an incomplete account of the true version of these events,” Craig Peters said.

+Peters read the short statement in front of the home of Finnegan Elder’s parents in San Francisco in which he said the family also expressed their condolences to Carabinieri officer Mario Cerciello Rega.
+Peters, who spoke next to Elder’s parents, didn’t take questions after making the statement.

 Italian prosecutors say Finnegan Elder confessed to knifing Carabinieri officer Mario Cerciello Rega during a July 26 scuffle.